uwegeercken/buildah-hop-client/README.md

 The get_latest_hop_package.sh script downloads the maven metadata, retrieves the metadata and then downloads the latest project-hop package from the project-hop website.

-The images are build using "buildah" - an alternative and modern way of creating OCI compliant images.
+The images are build with the buildah_hop.sh script and using "buildah" - an alternative and modern way of creating OCI compliant images.
 These images are compatible with Docker.
 The image can be downloaded here: https://hub.docker.com/r/uwegeercken/hop

 last update: uwe.geercken@web.de - 2020-05-05